 #2 Don’t use a wallet or purse

 This might be a little controversial – as where else are you going to keep your stuff?!
 But this is especially true for people who like to go out partying.
 Wallets and purses are easy to steal and can fall out of pockets in a second, or be accidentally left on a table for someone to swipe away.
-Instead, keep these things locked up at your accommodation – and only take out enough money to last you for the day/night/activity.
+Instead, keep these things locked up at your accommodation or in a belt with a hidden pocket – and only take out enough money to last you for the day/night/activity.